-Heady combination of liquorice, aniseed, black and red berries on the nose, all underpinned by hints of truffle, exotic mushrooms and spice.
-Smooth, velvety entry opens into an elegant mouthful of fruits - preserved raspberries and cherries - surrounded by oak-induced spice flavours of grated cloves and sandalwood.
-A fresh lively acidity provides balance to the supply and juicy tannins and the finish is lengthy, changing from fruit through to satisfying truffles and earthiness.
+Heady combination of strawberries, cherries, plums, and aniseed, all underpinned by hints of truffle, exotic mushrooms and spice.
+Smooth, velvety entry opens into an elegant mouthful of fruits - preserved raspberries and cherries - surrounded by oak-induced spice flavours of cinnamon and sandalwood.
+A fresh lively acidity provides balance to the supple and juicy tannins and the finish is lengthy, changing from fruit through to satisfying truffles and earthiness.
 A rich and warming wine, best enjoyed with game meats or a robust mushroom risotto.

-ANALYSIS Alcohol Residual Sugar Total acid pH
+ANALYSIS

-14.42 % 3.3 g/l 5.5 g/l 3.45
+Alcohol Residual Sugar Total acid pH 13.79 % 2.8 g/l 5.1 g/l 3.58